nibla007/mataffaren-case/readme.md

 - Checks if the current product is on a campaign
 - If the current product and the next product are on campaign, continue to the next iteration
 - If the first product's priceValue is less than the second product's priceValue, fail the test
-- If the prices are not in descending order, fail the test
+- If the prices are not sorted in descending order, fail the test

-## 7 | Test pastej compareprice-asc
+## 7 | Test compareprice-asc

+sort=comparePrice-asc does not visually change to display a products "comparePrice" but still sorts the products by "comparePrice".
+It always shows the "price" of a product.

 ### Product comparePrices should be sorted in ascending order

-Tests that the first product's compare price(a)(index 0) is less than or equal to the second product's price(b)(index 1) and it compares it this way on all products in the sub category Frukt to ensure that there're no <span style="color:red">anomalies</span>.
+Tests that the first product's compare price(a) is less than or equal to the second product's price(b) and it compares it this way on all products in a sub category to ensure that there're no <span style="color:red">anomalies</span>.
 ```
 0, a: 24.9 is less than or equal to b: 28.9

 1, a: 28.9 is less than or equal to b: 16.9  ->  Test fails here because 28.9 is not less than or equal to 16.9
 ```

-## 8 | Test pastej compareprice-desc
+## 8 | Test compareprice-desc

+sort=comparePrice-desc does not visually change to display a products "comparePrice" but still sorts the products by "comparePrice".
+It always shows the "price" of a product.

 ### Product comparePrices should be sorted in descending order

-Tests that the second product's compare price(b) is less than or equal to the first product's price(a) and loops through the whole product list of the sub category Frukt in this way to ensure that there're no <span style="color:red">anomalies</span>.
+Tests that the first product's compare price(a) is greater than or equal to the second product's price(b) and it compares it this way on all products in a sub category to ensure that there're no <span style="color:red">anomalies</span>.
 ```
 0, a: 229 is greater than or equal to b: 238 -> Test fails here because 229 is not greater than or equal to 238
 ```